Oct 6, 2020

 - Parents and guardians are empowered to act as leaders in their child’s recovery and work with the care team to address the thoughts and behaviors driving the disease.

-Aside from its clear demonstrated effectiveness, we believe in FBT because it allows families to lean into the unique variability of their loved one’s neurobiology and truly customize treatment so that it works.
-Each eating disorder is unique, but many individuals who cope with EDs share similar, powerful temperament traits like perfectionism and achievement orientation — through FBT, we can use these traits to our advantage, capitalizing on patients’ neurobiology to help them achieve their recovery goals.
+Aside from its clear demonstrated effectiveness, FBT b allows families to lean into the unique variability of their loved one’s neurobiology and truly customize treatment so that it works.
+Each eating disorder is unique, but many individuals who cope with EDs share similar, like and achievement orientation — FBT, allows families in recovery to capitalize on this neurobiology to help loved ones achieve their recovery goals.

-Take for example, the concepts of reward and punishment.
+Take for example, the concepts of .
 For most people, if something is rewarding, they learn to do more of it, and if something is punishing, they learn to do less of it.
-However, mounting research has shown that people with anorexia specifically have a tough time learning from reward but too easy of a time learning punishment.
+However, that people with anorexia specifically have a tough time learning from reward but too easy of a time learning punishment.
 For people with anorexia, criticism can feel debilitating and crushing in ways that people without eating disorders don’t experience or understand.
 While parents may be tempted to use reward systems to encourage their child’s weight restoration or recovery journey, these strategies usually don’t work, precisely because of the way their child’s brain is wired — their sensitivity to rewards just isn’t there.
 Understanding this and working with it (rather than resisting it) can lead to lasting, positive change.
-In some cases, this might mean emphasizing a negative consequence of disordered behavior (i.e. requiring a higher level of inpatient care if nutrition goals aren’t met), which eating disorder patients are typically more attuned to.
+In some cases, this might mean of disordered behavior (i.e. requiring a higher level of inpatient care if nutrition goals aren’t met).

-As a result of their unique neurobiology, people with eating disorders often also experience something known as impaired interoceptive awareness.
+As a result of their unique neurobiology, people affected by eating disorders often also experience something known as .
 This means their subjective perception of internal body sensations is altered, making it difficult for them to connect to their physical bodies.
-We believe that understanding that neurobiological nuance can empower families to encourage healthy behaviors like conscious breathing and yoga practices — both of which can help patients better align their brains and bodies and start to feel more comfortable in their own skin.
+Understanding this neurobiological nuance can empower families to encourage healthy behaviors like conscious breathing and yoga practices — both of which can help individuals better align their brains and bodies and start to feel more comfortable in their own skin.

 Equip is a virtual eating disorder treatment program helping families recover from eating disorders at home.
 Equip’s holistic, data-driven, gold-standard care program is delivered by a team of five care professionals, giving families confidence they’re providing the best opportunity for progress and lasting recovery.